 Content.
 This is a movie about X it relates to what we’re learning about Y because Z.

 Delivery.
 Working with English Language Learners in primary grades, often any selection I choose will have language students will not understand.
 I tell them straight up, there will be a lot of academic English in what we’re about to watch and some of it you won’t understand.
 Still, you’ll be able to understand a lot of it and figure out the rest based on what you do understand.
-If you still don’t understand, right down what you hear and raise your hand, we’ll stop for a moment to clarify it.
+If you still don’t understand, write down what you hear and raise your hand, we’ll stop for a moment to clarify it.

 Behavior.
 When watching a movie about animals, for example, I tell students, you’re going to see a lot of amazing animals that you know in this movie.
 You’re going to feel like shouting out every time you see an animal you know.
 Instead of shouting out, I want you to raise one finger like this (I model) every time you see an animal you’re familiar with.
 And every time you hear an interesting fact, I want you to write it down.
 Also, write down any questions you have about anything you hear.